gerteck/custom-views/docs/contents/concepts.md

 ### 5.Profile / ViewScope / Local Config

-A Profile is the set of placeholders and toggles that an Adopter exposes to Viewers.
+A Profile/ LocalConfig is the set of placeholders and toggles that an Adopter exposes to Viewers.
 * While a View is a single predefined configuration (a snapshot of placeholder values + toggles), a Profile defines the universe of options a Viewer can choose from.
 * This allows the Adopter to constrain the viewer experience, e.g.,
   * lock a placeholder to a single option,